What is the Pupil Premium?

 - To develop a Forest School to improve attitudes to learning, motivation, confidence and wellbeing, ensuring all children are happy and confident learners.

-- Additional ICT equipment and subscriptions to online learning packages, including 'Accelerated Reader' and 'Mathletics'
+- Additional ICT equipment and subscriptions to online learning packages, including 'Accelerated Reader'.

 How will the impact of the spending of the Pupil Premium be measured?